 - Play dough or a few small balls of clay

 - You can use real playing cards and heart cut-out shapes instead of our printable to recreate this without printing a thing!

-Although our printable makes this project a bit easier and has lots of options for customization, I always like to point out that it’s not necessary – you can use our project as inspiration to draw your own elements!
-A cardboard box, some real playing cards and your own additions drawn on paper or cardboard are all you need to re-create your own DIY tabletop croquet game.
+Note: Although our printable makes this project a bit easier and has lots of options for customization, I always like to point out that it’s not necessary – you can use our project as inspiration to draw your own elements!
+A cardboard box, some real playing cards, and your own additions drawn on paper or cardboard are all you need to re-create your own DIY tabletop croquet game.

 DIY Tabletop Croquet Valentine Box Instructions:

 - Tape a shoebox-sized box shut, making a cutout for valentines, then cover

 Start by taping a mailing box or shoebox shut, cutting a small opening in the front for valentines, and a flap in the back for retrieval.
 Cover your box with wrapping paper (or recycle some brown bags).

 - Download our printable, print and cut out, or make your own elements!